Code of Ethics and Conduct.

 Our success depends on the highest standards of professionalism of all of our colleagues – in all our external dealings and in how we conduct ourselves in relation to other individuals.
 Upholding our ethical principles and guidelines is dependent on all colleagues understanding and observing them.

-Our Code of Conduct is intended to demonstrate our commitment to ethical business conduct, to comply with all relevant laws and regulations and to demonstrate that such conduct is a fundamental part of our values and culture.
+Our Code of Ethics and Conduct demonstrates our commitment to ethical business conduct, to make sure we’re complying with all relevant laws and regulations and to demonstrate that such conduct is a fundamental part of our values and culture.

-This Code is not intended to cover every eventuality that could arise but instead provides basic guidance as to how we should deal with a particular situation and where to go for guidance and support.
+This Code is not intended to cover every eventuality that could arise but instead provides guiding principles as to how we should deal with a particular situation and where to go for guidance and support.
 The need for personal accountability and individual good judgement by all of us remains paramount.

-This Code of Conduct is incorporated in your contract with us (whether you’re an employee or freelancer) so it is vital that you understand and comply with it.
+This Code of Ethics and Conduct is incorporated in your contract with us (whether you’re an employee or a freelancer) so it is vital that you understand and comply with it.

-We take adherence to the letter and spirit of this Code seriously - our colleagues, shareholders, investors, viewers, producers, suppliers, advertisers and other stakeholders expect no less from us.
-Breach of the Code could result in disciplinary action (which may include reprimand, probation, suspension or termination of engagement and legal action), so it’s vital that we all comply.
+We take adherence to the letter and spirit of this Code seriously - our colleagues, ITV shareholders, investors, viewers, producers, suppliers, advertisers and other stakeholders expect no less from us.
+Breach of the Code could result in disciplinary action, so it’s vital that we all comply.

-Colleagues should be treated fairly and courteously whether in or out of normal working hours and whether in or out of the workplace.
+All colleagues should be treated fairly and courteously, whether in/out of normal working hours, or in/out of the workplace.

 All colleagues will have equal opportunities in their engagement.
 People will be recruited for their aptitude, skills, experience and ability.